 This spiced moroccan stew is a wonderful vegetarian dish that is sure to warm your soul.
 The blend of spices and herbs makes for a very enjoyable and satisfying meal.
 The amount of spices can be adjusted to make a milder or spicier stew – do what suits you and your family best.

 Make it your own by experimenting with different vegetables and seasoning.
-For a vegan, dairy-free and lactose-free dish, use coconut milk in place of the dairy milk.
+For a vegan-friendly, dairy-free and lactose-free dish, use coconut milk in place of the dairy milk.
 This dish is gluten-free and wheat-free if you choose a suitable stock cube.

 Hope you enjoy!

 1 tbsp sunflower oil

 1 carrot, sliced into circles

 ½ tsp cayenne pepper